PostgreSQL – WHERE Clause

 104 john barry sales 54000

-See also PostgreSQL - List materialized views
+See also PostgreSQL - Get definition of a materialized view